 Let’s take a look at some of the key ways commercial HVAC maintenance contracts help retailers.

 - Commercial HVAC service contracts give store owners and managers peace of mind.
-They know they are less likely to have a major equipment failure by having routine maintenance done on their HVAC system.
+They know they are less likely to have a major equipment failure by having regular routine maintenance done on their HVAC system.

 - Retailers with commercial HVAC service contracts get better pricing on routine maintenance than one-time maintenance customers.